DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Recent Updates:

 ### **2020/09/29 - v0.118**
+ * add more tutorial
+ * Fix player shield not regen bug
+ * prevent player stack on top of enemeis in dungeon
  * Added more obvious effect to claim quest button, so you will notice it easier
  * Added more tutorial for Desktop UI
  * Mobile now shows small circle badge when there is unread global chat